TheRockonVHS/100-days-of-code/log.md

 **Today's Progress**: I finished the practice startup landing page.
 I setup an account with mailchimp and that was interesting.
 I also learned about animate.style/ and what the site offers.
 I am now going to try to make my own landing page.

 **Thoughts:** I have a lot to learn but I'm slowing getting more practice.

-NEW CYCLE

-### Day 1: March 5 , 2023

-**Today's Progress**: I was working on learning some more information on Event Handlers in JS.
-I spent a good amount of time on it today.

-**Thoughts**: I got confused a little bit but I'm ready to practice more on it and do a couple small projects to reinforce my learning.